How to Cloth Diaper on a Budget

 A load of diapers is washed every 2-3 days, roughly 12 extra loads of laundry a month.
 I make my own detergent, which is so inexpensive it costs me a few cents per load.

-Organic laundry detergent will only increases the month laundry bill by 1.24 per month.
+Organic laundry detergent will only increase the month laundry bill by 1.24 per month.
 This organic brand costs 23 cents per load x 12 loads of diapers per month = $2.76

 So, this is the cheapest route that works and I am still using these very same products for the last 2.5 years.
 We will round up and estimate cloth diapers cost me about $450, but not everything has to be purchased all at once.